-Trauma Counselling helps you to identify and come to terms with feelings and emotions you may experience during or after a traumatic event.
+Trauma therapy helps you to identify and come to terms with feelings and emotions you may experience during or after a traumatic event.
 These emotions will vary from individual to individual.
 It can be helpful to discuss traumatic experiences, feelings of grief, and relationship difficulties with a professional who is familiar with the complex effects of trauma.

 - Validation for your experiences